 PRINCIPLE 10 - CHALLENGING COMPLIANCE

 10.4 If an individual is not satisfied with the response from the Chief Privacy Officer, he or she may have recourse to additional remedies under applicable privacy legislation.
-For further information, contact the applicable governmental agency listed in the attached Schedule A.
+For further information, contact the applicable governmental agency listed in the attached ANNEX A.

 This policy is effective as of January 1, 2004.